 Current Events — Starter Kit

-Over time, I realized the problem wasn’t the content.
-It was the rhythm.
-News moves too fast, overlaps, contradicts itself, disappears.
-And when you try to organize everything into rigid categories — by year, by country, by theme — the system breaks.
+Over time, I realized the problem wasn't the content — it was the rhythm.
+News moves too fast, overlaps, and disappears.
+When you try to force this flow into rigid categories — by year, country, or project — the system inevitably breaks.

 That’s how the Current Events process was born.
-Not as a formal method, but as a way to regain clarity.
-The idea is simple: capture events briefly and consistently, revisit them in cycles, and let patterns emerge naturally.
-No forcing things into boxes.
-No trying to predict what will matter.
-Just observing, recording, and connecting.
+It is not a formal method, but a way to regain clarity: capture events briefly, revisit them in cycles, and let patterns emerge naturally without forcing information into boxes.

-Each event becomes a short note.
-It’s not a report or a deep analysis.
-It’s just enough to remember what happened and why it matters.
-The structure is always the same: summary, source, key details, context, impact, and analysis — exactly what you find in the Template - Current Events.
-This repetition creates consistency, and consistency creates comparability.
-Over time, you start seeing patterns that used to go unnoticed.
+Each event becomes a short note focused on recording just enough to remember what happened and why it matters.
+The structure remains consistent: summary, source, key details, context, impact, and analysis — exactly what you find in the Full Template.
+This repetition creates comparability, allowing you to spot patterns that used to go unnoticed.

-The process doesn’t demand extra effort.
-It adapts to your rhythm, your sector, your context.
-It works for technology (Technology), security (Security), compliance (Compliance), financial markets (Financial Sector), politics (Politics), economics (Economics), relationships (Relationships) — any area where events accumulate and patterns matter.
-Over time, you realize you’re no longer trying to keep up with the world.
-You’re keeping up with what matters to you.
-And that changes everything.
+The process adapts to your rhythm and sector—be it technology (Technology), security (Security), or financial markets (Financial Sector).
+Over time, you’re no longer just keeping up with the world; you’re keeping up with what matters to you.

 Directory structure